 Extreme and challenging, ice diving requires special procedures and equipment to be done safely.
 Divers are typically limited to a single entry and exit point, so in most cases they’re tethered so that a surface team monitoring them can pull them to the surface if needed.

-CBD: An “Unconventional” Supplement
+CBD: An “Unconventional” Training Tool

 Like skijoring, Yukigassen and ice diving, taking CBD is considered by many to be unconventional.
-But if you’ve experienced the rejuvenating benefits of adding CBD supplements to your training regimen, you know how CBD can help naturally boost athletic performance and improve recovery.
+But if you’ve experienced the rejuvenating benefits of adding CBD products to your training regimen, you know how CBD can help naturally boost athletic performance and improve recovery.

 CBD, or cannabidiol, is an all-natural and non-intoxicating cannabinoid derived from cannabis plants such as hemp.
 CBD helps keep your body running at its best by supporting the performance of your endocannabinoid system, a major signaling network that keeps many functions in balance.